This is a determination of the Railroad Retirement Board concerning the status

 definition, as does section 3231 of the Railroad Retirement Tax Act (26 U.S.C.§

-The evidence of record establishes that NWPCO is a rail carrier operating in
+The evidence of record establishes that AWRI is a rail carrier operating in

 interstate commerce.
-Accordingly, it is determined that Northwestern Pacific
+Accordingly, it is determined that Austin Western Railroad,

-Railroad Company became an employer within the meaning of section 1(a)(1)(i) of
+Inc. became an employer within the meaning of section 1(a)(1)(i) of the Railroad

-the Railroad Retirement Act and its corresponding provision of the Railroad
+Retirement Act and its corresponding provision of the Railroad Unemployment

-Unemployment Insurance Act effective July 13, 2011, the date on which NWPCO
+Insurance Act effective October 1, 2007, the date on which it began operations

 Original signed by: